Raspberry Pi Cellular IoT Application Shield – LTE-M & NB-IoT & eGPRS

 - Can be used standalone with PC/Laptop over micro USB, without stacking with Raspberry Pi

-- Micro SIM Card socket can easily reachable on the upside of the shield.
+- Micro SIM Card socket is easily reachable on the upside of the shield.

 - Working temperature range: -30°C to +80°C